andreaskaris/sosreport-operator/README.md

 ### Building the sosreport-centos images for a local registry

-The operator requires a special image to run the sosreports.
+The operator requires a special image to run the sosreport jobs.
 Build this image with:
 ~~~
 make podman-build-centos-sosreport IMG=kind:5000/sosreport-centos